• Home

 &

-SPEECH will be in-person at Palo Alto High School
+SPEECH will be in-person at Notre Dame San Jose

 Information

-The Silicon Valley Urban Debate League (SVUDL) presents:
+The Silicon Valley Urban Debate League (SVUDL) presents The John Lewis SVUDL Invitational.

-The Silicon Valley Urban Debate League has taken ownership of the SCU Dempsey Cronin, and will be running a hybrid Speech and Debate invitational to be held the weekend before Thanksgiving, from Nov 22-24.
+The Silicon Valley Urban Debate League will be running a hybrid Speech and Debate invitational to be held the weekend before Thanksgiving, from Nov 21-23.

 All proceeds from this tournament will go to the Silicon Valley Urban Debate League, a local nonprofit organization that helps students uncover and hone the power of their voices, so they can confidently step into their full potential as professional and community leaders.